 About the Viterbo, Italy Program

-- Take advantage of Viterbo’s location: centrally located between Rome and Florence—with the Mediterranean Sea only an hour away—and with easy access to lakes, windsurfing, mountains, biking, and hiking
+- Take advantage of Viterbo’s location: centrally situated between Rome and Florence—with the Mediterranean Sea only an hour away—with access to the international airports in Rome where many low cost airlines make it easy to travel as a group or on your own!

 Why Study In Viterbo?